 Form I-751

-The is an additional safe-guard that USCIS (U.S. Citizenship and Immigration Services) uses to make sure that a marriage is before approval for a permanent green card.
-If you obtained your through marriage and had been married for less than two years when you received your green card you will have to submit an application for removal of conditions, I-751.
+The removal of conditions process is an additional safe-guard that USCIS (U.S. Citizenship and Immigration Services) uses to make sure that a marriage is bona fide before approval for a permanent green card.
+If you obtained your green card through marriage and had been married for less than two years when you received your green card you will have to submit an application for removal of conditions, I-751.
 This allows you to obtain your “permanent” green card which is valid for ten years.
 For those whose marriage has since ended, this can be a confusing process.
 Some are not sure whether they can still file for removal of conditions.

 This article explains why you should still file for removal of conditions and how to go about it even after your marriage has terminated.